-Seven runs in a World Series inning is not a record.
-Ten has been done twice:
+Seven runs in an inning is not a World Series record.
+Ten has been done, twice:

 * 1929 Game 4, the Chicago Cubs led the Philadelphia Athletics 8-0 in the bottom of the 7th, and then the A's exploded, and won the game, 10-8, and took the Series the next day.
 (So the next time somebody mentions "the Curse of the Billy Goat," remember that such things happened to the Cubs well before 1945.